 Can you tell me where I can check the status of my ticket(s)?

 For customer service, contact Dan via e-mail at firstname.lastname@example.org

 Can I get a day pass?

-Yes, they go on sale April 1.
-But a three-day pass is cheaper on a per-day basis.
+Yes, they go on sale March 28, 2014.
+But a four-day pass is cheaper on a per-day basis.

 CAMPGROUNDS & CAMPING FAQ:

 Will the entrance to the campgrounds be open 24 hours?